lyme%25252Bdisease%25252Btreatment.jpg

 ILADS is a nonprofit, international, multi-disciplinary medical society, dedicated to the diagnosis and appropriate treatment of Lyme and its associated diseases.

-• Stephan Buhner’s Website about Herbs for Lyme
+• Stephan Buhner’s Books about Herbs for Lyme

 Stephen Buhner is the author of many books on herbal medicine and other topics, including the acclaimed book Healing Lyme: Natural Healing & Prevention of Lyme Borreliosis & Its Co-infections.